waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - A POKEFAN_M in the Game Corner lost his COIN CASE in the UNDERGROUND.
 This is likely required to play the games.
 - Youngster JOEY called, wanting a rematch.
 He's on Route 30.
 - Youngster JOEY called again, confirming he's on Route 30 for a rematch.
+- Youngster JOEY called a third time for a rematch on Route 30.

 # Crafting
 - Kurt in Azalea Town can make special POKé BALLS from APRICORNS.
 I received a LURE BALL from him as an example.